pyodide/pyodide-blog/content/posts/jspi.md

 Integration](https://developer.chrome.com/release-notes/137#javascript_promise_integration).
 This will make Pyodide quite a lot more useful.

+In this blog post, I will first give an explanation of how Pyodide's stack switching API works.
+In followup posts I will discuss some of the technical details of the implementation.

-Thanks to Antonio Cuni for feedback on a draft.
+Thanks to Antonio Cuni, Guy Bedford, and Gyeongjae Choi for feedback on drafts.
 Thanks also to my current employer Cloudflare and my former employer Anaconda for paying me to work on this.

 ## Pyodide's stack switching API

-Pyodide defines a Python function `run_sync` which suspends the C stack until the given awaitable is resolved.
-This allows effectively resolving the sync/async problem.
+Pyodide defines a Python function `run_sync` which suspends the C stack until the given awaitable is completed.
+This solves the sync/async problem.

-For example, let's say you have a Python code that makes an HTTP request, using the builtin `urllib` library, and you want to use it in Pyodide.
+For example, suppose you have Python code that makes an HTTP request using the builtin `urllib` library and you want to use it in Pyodide.
 The code might look like this:

 ```py
 import urllib.request